ibm-cloud-docs/BlockStorage/replication.md

  2. Click **Actions** and select **Cancel {{site.data.keyword.blockstorageshort}}**.
  3. Select when to cancel.
 Choose **Immediately** or **Anniversary Date**, and click **Continue**.
  4. Click **I acknowledge that due to cancellation, data loss may occur**, and click **Cancel**.

+ You can expect the LUN to remain visible in your Storage list for at least 24 hours (immediate cancellation) or until the anniversary date.
+Certain features aren't going to be available any longer, but the volume remains visible until it's reclaimed.
+However, billing is stopped immediately after you click Delete/Cancel.

+ Active replicas can block reclamation of the Storage volume.
+Make sure that the volume is no longer mounted, host authorizations are revoked, and replication is canceled before you attempt to cancel the original volume.

 ## Replication-related commands in SLCLI
 {: #clicommands}